skillrepos/copilot-testing/labs.md

 ![using the shortcut command to gen tests](./images/new-slash-tests-command.png?raw=true "using the shortcut command to gen tests")

 5. After running the command, Copilot generates some basic assert-based tests in a new file.
 You can just save this file as *test_prime.py*.
 To do this, click on the *3-bar* menu in the upper left corner of the codespace, then click *File*, then *Save As* (or use the menu shortcut).
 (Make sure you are saving the testing file and not the prime.py file - it will probably have a temporary name of soemthing like "import_...".)
-Reply yes to the dialog asking about saving AI-generated results.
+If you get a dialog asking about saving AI-generated results, just reply yes.

 ![proposed tests into new file](./images/new-slash-tests-output.png?raw=true "proposed tests into new file")
 ![saving file](./images/new-save-test_prime.png?raw=true "saving file")